-To add Y-axis response, you'll need to assign your synth to respond to LinnStrument's Y-axis Control Change 74 messages.
-By default, LinnStrument sends Y-axis data using Control Change 74 messages, but this can be changed to use any CC number.
+To add Y-axis response, you'll need to assign your synth to respond to LinnStrument's Y-axis control, which is sent by default using Control Change 74 messages.
+(This is the standard MPE message for Y-axis control.)